Foundation for Intentional Community: 1949 – 1986

-The date of the founding of the new organization is sometimes given as 1948, such as in Dan Questenberry’s 1990 article, “Residential Land Trust Organizing,” in The 1990/91 Directory of Intentional Communities, although in Gris Morgan’s and CSI’s 1988 Guidebook the event that took place in ‘48 is referred to as a “pre-organizational meeting,” with the official founding of the Fellowship being in 1949, after a year of community networking.
-It was in that year that the term “intentional” was used for the new name of the expanded Inter-Communities Exchange.
+The date of the founding of the new organization is sometimes given as 1948, such as in Dan Questenberry’s 1990 article, "Residential Land Trust Organizing," in the 1990/91 Directory of Intentional Communities, although in Gris Morgan’s and CSI’s 1988 Guidebook the event that took place in ‘48 is referred to as a "pre-organizational meeting," with the official founding of the Fellowship being in 1949, after a year of community networking.
+It was in that year that the term "intentional" was used for the new name of the repurposed Inter-Communities Exchange.

-The term “exchange” had been used extensively during the Great Depression to refer to many different, and often very large urban labor exchanges, some operating production facilities and businesses without the use of money.
-Today, similar exchanges are often called “Mutual Aid Networks.”
+The term "exchange" had been used extensively during the Great Depression to refer to many different, and often very large urban labor exchanges, some operating production facilities and businesses without the use of money.
+Today, similar although usually smaller exchanges are often called "Mutual Aid Networks."